YZ Canis Minoris

-This is a red dwarf star, or M-type main-sequence star, with a stellar classification of M5 V. It is a flare star, so called due to its stellar flares being more powerful than those of Earth's star, and is roughly three times the size of Jupiter.
+This is a red dwarf star, or M-type main-sequence star, with a stellar classification of M5 V. It is a flare star, so called due to its stellar flares being more powerful than those of Earth's star, and is roughly three times the size of jupiter.
+A "megaflare" was observed on 16 January 2009, lasting for more than 7 hours.
+This was one of the most energetic flares observed on an isolated low-mass star.
 The radio emission from the star is in a 50 mHz bandwidth and is centered on 1464.9 mHz.
 The X-ray surface flux is 2.73e6 erg s^{−1} cm^{−2}.
 It has a coronal temperature of 5.79 MK.